LLNL/axom/src/components/shroud/docs/reference.rst

   numeric types does not need a wrapper since it can be called directly by defining the correct interface.
   The default is *false*.

-namespace
-  Blank delimited list of namespaces for **cpp_header**.
-  The namespaces will be nested.

 wrap_c
   If *true*, create C wrappers.